Kirk-Esterline/test-projects/README.md

 This test code aims to create an image gallery, where the hero image and description change based on the gallery image that was clicked.
 (A challenge will be how do we get the information into WP.
 Maybe use the image name and description again?)

+The way I added this script to WordPress is to add the script into a footer as code snippet.
+The snippet is then added just before the body closing tag.

 **How it works**
 Event listeners were added to each of the gallery images and when clicked a function is called that changes the 'src' of the hero image.
 Additionally 'innerText' is added to the description 'p' element when different gallery images are clicked on.